syucream/syucream/README.md

 # My career

 - Apr 2013 - Aug 2017: A full-time job as a software engineer.
 [Yahoo!
 JAPAN](https://about.yahoo.co.jp/)
-- Aug 2017 - now: A full-time job as a software engineer.
+- Aug 2017 - Jun 2021: A full-time job as a software engineer.
 [Mercari, Inc.](https://about.mercari.com/)
+- Jul 2021 - Now: A full-time job as a software engineer.
+[Ubie, Inc.](https://ubie.life/)
-- ??? - Mar 2018: A part-time job as a software engineer(fullstack) at a small company.
+- Jan 2018 - Jun 2018: A part-time job as a software engineer(fullstack) at a small company.
 - Apr 2018 - Aug 2020: A part-time job as a software engineer at [Repro Inc.](https://repro.io/company/about/)

 # Skills